Mortimer's Hole

 not enjoyed a favourable press since 1327, and is still widely known by

-the nickname given her by the poet Thomas Gray -- the 'She-wolf of France'.
+the appelation given to her by the poet Thomas Gray -- the 'She-wolf of France'.

 The capture of Roger Mortimer at Nottingham Castle in 1330